 - Weight gain or weight loss

 Our mental abilities are affected differently in the resistance stage of stress response compared to the more alert alarm stage, though there can be an overlap.
 People may describe you as forgetful or preoccupied.
-You may likely realize your productivity is down, you can’t concentrate, and your thoughts seem disorganized or scattered.
+You are likely to realize that your productivity is down, you can’t concentrate, and your thoughts seem disorganized or scattered.

 - Forgetfulness and poor memory or verbal recall